 To maximize the efficiency of the system we decided to store the values of the sensors in a Time Series Database (TSDB), in the specific InfluxDB.
 This type of databases is specifically designed for the task of storing a great number of values sequentially (like the values received from a sensor).
 It is extremely fast for this kind of task and the management is easier than using a SQL database or many more common NoSQL databases.
 Of course, we also have a separate relational database where the systems stores all the structured information it needs to work properly (e.g. information and about sensors, zones, users and relationships between those).

-In-memory Cache

-In order to allow quasi-real-time performance in the forwarding of the sensors’ values to the clients, we decided to include various caches.
-Ideally our system should be able to perform all the operations needed without worrying about the databases being too slow or not working at all.
-So we included caches for sensors’ values, zones’ status, warnings (and alerts), currently loaded users’ information (e.g. relevant sensors and zones for a given user).
-All of those can be accessed and processed in a massively parallel fashion to collect data from sensors and deliver it to the client efficiently.

-Java, Javascript and HTTP

-Having spent too much time experimenting (mostly unsuccessfully) with new technologies to include in the project, we cannot tae any more risk to run behind schedule.
-Because of this we all agreed that the best choice would have been to use technologies well known to everyone in the group.
-We decided to write the server side entirely in Java and a web client in JavaScript.
-All the communications in the system are done using HTTP, also from the sensors.
-This makes the development easier and faster, but it will certainly become a bottleneck if the sensors’ number grows well past the requirements.
-To avoid problems, in the future, the HTTP server that collects data from sensors can be replaced to reduce overhead with nearly no modifications to the rest of the system.
+Assuming sensors are preconfigured

+Considering we cannot query the sensors no matter what, how could we tell them to increase their frequency when a value is above the threshold?
+One feasible option was to increase the rate at which our server fetches for results.
+However, that wasn’t really compatible with how we designed the system, and would probably result in a massive overhaul of what we had done.
+We also felt it wasn’t the most elegant solution, so we ended up assuming that a sensor is preconfigured to do that.
+We already had imagined that a sensor must register with the server first, sending its ID and other information.
+That means preconfiguring the sensors was already a thing in our system, so we felt this solution was more in line with what we had done before.

+Only the administrator can add new users.

+We envisioned our system to be used in a private company, public services, or generally any workspace with an employer and employees, so not for public use.
+That is why we decided that only the admin can use the Register feature to add a new manager to the system, supposedly when a new employee is hired.

+The passwords are generated by the system.
+We think that is the best option as it would be awkward and clunky for the new employee to choose and communicate their desired password to the admin.
+Therefore, it is generated automatically (and paired with the employee’s chosen email), and can be modified later.

 F. Explain how the FRs and the NFRs are satisfied by design